dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

 There you go!
 You've installed the dbt Cloud CLI!
 Let's dive in!

 ### Additional resources
-Consult the docs below if you run into specific blocker related to dbt Cloud CLI installation:
+Consult the following docs if you run into problems when trying to install the dbt Cloud CLI:
 - [Install dbt Cloud CLI](https://docs.getdbt.com/docs/cloud/cloud-cli-installation)
 - [Configure and use dbt Cloud CLI](https://docs.getdbt.com/docs/cloud/configure-cloud-cli)